-The popularity of animations or animated content, which encompasses every animation form, can be judged by the fact that even marketing and branding strategies are resorting to animations.
+The popularity of animations or animated content, which encompasses every animation form, can judge by the fact that even marketing and branding strategies are resorting to animations.
 Such as businesses and individuals alike are on the search to get the best animate explainer video produced with the aim to outweigh the competitors.

 Now back to the main agenda of the article.
-If you already are an avid anime fan or you are eager to dwell deeper into the anime industry, here are some anime movies you should definitely watch.
+If you already are an avid anime fan or you are eager to dwell deeper into the anime industry, here are some best anime movies you should definitely watch.

 A movie that has been internationally recognized and that is a stature that not many are able to secure.
 The movie revolves around a teenage girl who spends most of her time with two of her close high school friends.
 One day she finds a device that she accidentally accesses and notices that it has the power to make her time travel.
-It is not a random incident or occurrence for her to get her hands on the device as in this dystopian world, she and her friends have to face many hurdles.
+It is not a random incident or occurrence for her to get her hands on the device as in this dystopian world.
+She and her friends have to face many hurdles.

 A classic by the late Satoshi Kon, Tokyo Godfathers is all about the true and unlikely hardships of the 21st century.
 Three homeless individuals find an abandoned baby and make the decision to raise it together.
-This miracle takes place on Christmas Eve and nor do they have the heart to dump the poor baby elsewhere so they decide to keep it but with only a single aim in mind – to find the baby’s real parents.
+This miracle takes place on Christmas Eve and nor do they have the heart to dump the poor baby elsewhere.
+So they decide to keep it but with only a single aim in mind – to find the baby’s real parents.

 Many anime movies have been turned into live-action movies by Hollywood and Ghost In The Shell is one such movie.
 It just could not earn the popularity or reach to the notability that its anime version has.
 The Manga was released in 1989 and not long after the manga issues were out, the animated movie was made in 1995.
-The movie follows a futuristic and dystopian world that comprises of both humans and robots.
+The movie follows a futuristic and dystopian world that comprises both humans and robots.
 However, many crimes start to take place and the cyborg female protagonist has to find the root of evil.